kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

     {{< notice tip >}}

-- In **Resource Status**, the Pod list provides the Pod's detailed information (e.g. creation time, node, Pod IP and monitoring data).
+- In **Resource Status**, the Pod list provides the Pod's detailed information (for example, creation time, node, Pod IP and monitoring data).
 - You can view the container information by clicking the Pod.
 - Click the container log icon to view the output logs of the container.
 - You can view the Pod detail page by clicking the Pod name.